zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/async-main.md

 static Task < int > Main(string[] args);
 ```

 An `async Main` method enables you to use `await` in your `Main` method.
-Before C# 7.1, when you want to call the `async` method from the `Main` method, you need to add some boilerplate code as shown below.
+Before C# 7.1, when you want to call the `async` method from the `Main` method, you need to add some boilerplate code, as shown below.

 ```csharp
 static void Main(string[] args)